How Attackers Evade Secure Email Gateways & How to Stop Them

 Split content delivery purposely fragments attack components across multiple messages that individually appear benign but collectively enable attacks when combined in the recipient’s inbox.
 Since most SEGs analyze each message independently, they miss the security implications of these related message sets.

 Timing-based attacks target known rescanning windows of advanced SEGs.
 While leading security solutions now perform post-delivery rescanning when new threat intelligence emerges, attackers carefully time campaigns to activate between these rescanning intervals.
-A 2024 FireEye analysis documented campaigns specifically designed to activate during known “blind spots” in security rescanning cycles.
+Security researchers have documented campaigns specifically designed to activate during known “blind spots” in security rescanning cycles.

 Contextual awareness limitations are also exploited by sophisticated attackers.
 While security systems excel at analyzing message content, they often lack visibility into the broader communication context that would make certain requests suspicious.
 Business email compromise attackers leverage this limitation by studying organizational communication patterns and inserting attacks that appear contextually normal when viewed in isolation.